searchspring/snap/packages/snap-tracker/README.md

 The `cookies` property provides access to the `cart` and `viewed` tracking cookies.

 #### `cookies.cart.get` method
-Returns an array of strings containing the `sku` of each item last registered as being in the shopping cart.
+Returns an array of strings containing the `ids` and/or `skus` of each item last registered as being in the shopping cart.
 This value is stored in the `ssCartProducts` cookie and is set via the calls to the `tracker.track.cart.view` event.

 ```typescript
 const tracker = new Tracker();